 The Heart of the System

-The Menlo ONE Token is an open source ERC20 compatible token on the Ethereum public blockchain.
-ONE is specially designed to work flawlessly with the Menlo Framework to enable fast, user friendly transactions.
+The Menlo ONE™ Token is a fully audited, open source, ERC20 compatible token on the Ethereum public blockchain.
+ONE™ is specially designed to work flawlessly with the Menlo Framework to enable fast, user friendly transactions.

 TownHall was released in April of 2018.
 It is the communication layer Menlo Framework.
 It has been completely integrated into the Menlo Framework, and is now deprecated.
 However the archived code is still available on Github.